deersfeet/burmese_to_modified_ipa/README.md

 	The main logic of the algorithm is to find each syllable in the Burmese text using the rules of Burmese spelling.
 This is a lot harder than it sounds.
 	Many Burmese syllables are not pronounced the way they are spelled.
-This Program will not help with such pronunciations.
+This program will not help with such pronunciations.
 	I am not a native speaker of Burmese.
 If you find errors let me know and I will fix them.
 	Thank you for using my program.